-Brian: Fiction can clearly go where non-fiction can’t and draw readers deeply into stories and drama and relationships where they get hooked while getting educated.
+Brian: Fiction can clearly go where non-fiction can’t and draw readers deeply into stories, drama, and relationships where the reader gets hooked while getting educated.
 My novel is very didactic and quite preachy, and I make no apologies about it.
-But if it wasn’t for the awkward romance and silly adolescent antics I’m not sure people would stick it out.
+But if it wasn’t for the awkward romance and silly adolescent antics, I’m not sure people would stick it out.
 I love stories where you’re laughing while saving the world!

 Mary: Do you have any inspirational authors that you grew up with that inspired you to tackle environmental issues through fiction?
 And, I have to ask, are you a big fan of Gabriel García Márquez?

-Brian: I love Edward Abbey (all of his writing) but particularly his The Monkey Wrench Gang.
+Brian: I love Edward Abbey (all of his writing), particularly his The Monkey Wrench Gang.
 That was a great revelation to me.
 Activism can be fun!
 And that’s the take-a-way here: How do we bring humor into the most serious of topics without trivializing the gravity of the situation?
 How do we make climate change an issue people want to take on and have a good time doing it?
-How do we foster the sentiment of the great anarchist activist Emma Goldman who supposedly said “If I can’t dance I don’t want to be part of your revolution.”
+How do we foster the sentiment of the great anarchist activist Emma Goldman who supposedly said, “If I can’t dance, I don’t want to be part of your revolution.”
 How can we dance while saving the world?<

 Mary: Back to your book, the teacher in your novel suffers from OCD, or Obsessive Climate Disorder.
 Can you describe this?

-Mary: Well I just got your book in the mail, and can’t wait for this scene!
-Your book audience is probably all ages to an extent, but your main characters consist of a youngish teacher and his young adult students, college-aged.
+Mary: Well, I just got your book in the mail and can’t wait for this scene!
+Your book audience is probably all ages to an extent, but your main characters consist of a youngish teacher and his college-age adult students.
 YA fiction is growing by leaps and bounds, even in climate novels.
 Why is this audience so important?

-Brian: Youth will save the world!
+Brian: Youth will save the world.
 My goal was to promote activism among younger folks and get them psyched and motivated to get out there and make change.
-For anything good to happen, the younger generation must be active!
-I’m working on a novel now that features a 15 year old protagonist battling mountain top removal in West Virginia, sort of a coming of age to activism novel.
-Another environmental rom-com (hey – it’s all I’ve got!)
-I find this whole issue of how young people become activists fascinating!
+For anything good to happen, the younger generation must be active.
+I’m working on a novel now that features a 15-year-old protagonist battling mountain-top removal in West Virginia, sort of a coming-of-age activism novel.
+Another environmental rom-com (hey. it’s all I’ve got!)
+I find this whole issue of how young people become activists fascinating.

 Mary: Bill McKibben, of 350.org, said that you are “funnier than most of us environmental types” and that it was a pleasure to meet you.
 How did that feel to be acknowledged by such a well-known activist and author?